ewerspej/MediaCustomTransportMaui/README.md

-# MediaCustomTransportMaui- Test Bed and Bug Reporting for MediaElement in .NET MAUI
+# MediaCustomTransportMaui

-This repository demonstrates how to implement custrom controls for MediaElement while also pointing out current limiations and issues found in MediaElement.
+This repository serves as a test bed and bug demonstration location for MediaElement in Xamarin.Forms when implementing custom controls for MediaElement in .NET MAUI.